forgojs/forgojs.org/docs/homepage.md

 ## Reading Form Input Elements

-You can read form input control values with regular DOM APIs.
+You can read form input element values with regular DOM APIs.

 There's a small hurdle though - how do we get a reference to the actual DOM element?
 That's where the ref attribute comes in.
 An object referenced by the ref attribute in an element's markup will have its value property set to the actual DOM element.